June 26, 2020

 Rapid authoring gaming templates

 We offer diverse, premade gaming templates for you to customize.
 Templates range from True/False to a Jeopardy simulation.
-These easy-to-use templates allow you to transform your current training system into gamified content within a few hours (or minutes, depending on how fast you work!).
+These easy-to-use templates allow you to transform your current online training system into gamified content within a few hours (or minutes, depending on how fast you work!).

 In collaboration with Pernod Ricard, Trash Tiki, and the Sustainable Restaurant Association, EdApp recently released a course called The Bar World of Tomorrow.
 During this challenging time of COVID-19, the course aims to prepare professionals for the future of the service industry.
 You can take the course for free here.